getodk/docs/docs/central-api-project-management.rst

 **PUT /v1/projects/{id}**

-*(introduced: version 0.7)*\
+.. raw:: html

-When managing a large deployment, it can be necessary to make sweeping changes to all Form States and Assignments within it at once&mdash;when rolling out a new Form, for example, or replacing a deprecated version with a new revision.

-For this purpose, we offer this ``PUT``\  resource, which allows a deep update of Project metadata, Form metadata, and Form Assignment metadata at once and transactionally using a nested data format.

-One important mechanic to note immediately here is that we follow true ``PUT``\  semantics, meaning that the data you provide is not merged with existing data to form an update.
-With our usual ``PATCH``\  endpoints, we do this kind of merging and so data that you don't explicitly pass us is left alone.
-Because we allow the deletion of Form Assignments by way of omission with this API, we treat *all*\  omissions as an explicit specification to null the omitted field.
-This means that, for example, you must always re-specify the Project name, the Project description, and archival flag with every ``PUT``\ .

-This adherence to ``PUT``\  semantics would normally imply that Forms could be created or deleted by way of this request, but such an operation could become incredibly complex.
-We currently return a ``501 Not Implemented``\  error if you supply nested Form information but you do not give us exactly the entire set of extant Forms.

-You can inspect the Request format for this endpoint to see the exact nested data structure this endpoint accepts.
-Each level of increased granularity is optional: you may ``PUT``\  just Project metadata, with no ``forms``\  array, and you may ``PUT``\  Project and Form metadata but omit ``assignments``\  from any Form, in which case the omitted detail will be left as-is.
+  <p><em>(introduced: version 0.7)</em></p><p>When managing a large deployment, it can be necessary to make sweeping changes to all Form States and Assignments within it at once—when rolling out a new Form, for example, or replacing a deprecated version with a new revision.</p><p>For this purpose, we offer this <code>PUT</code> resource, which allows a deep update of Project metadata, Form metadata, and Form Assignment metadata at once and transactionally using a nested data format.</p><p>One important mechanic to note immediately here is that we follow true <code>PUT</code> semantics, meaning that the data you provide is not merged with existing data to form an update.
+With our usual <code>PATCH</code> endpoints, we do this kind of merging and so data that you don't explicitly pass us is left alone.
+Because we allow the deletion of Form Assignments by way of omission with this API, we treat <em>all</em> omissions as an explicit specification to null the omitted field.
+This means that, for example, you must always re-specify the Project name, the Project description, and archival flag with every <code>PUT</code>.</p><p>This adherence to <code>PUT</code> semantics would normally imply that Forms could be created or deleted by way of this request, but such an operation could become incredibly complex.
+We currently return a <code>501 Not Implemented</code> error if you supply nested Form information but you do not give us exactly the entire set of extant Forms.</p><p>You can inspect the Request format for this endpoint to see the exact nested data structure this endpoint accepts.
+Each level of increased granularity is optional: you may <code>PUT</code> just Project metadata, with no <code>forms</code> array, and you may <code>PUT</code> Project and Form metadata but omit <code>assignments</code> from any Form, in which case the omitted detail will be left as-is.</p>

 .. dropdown:: Request